Derbent: Administrative and municipal status

 Within the framework of administrative divisions, Derbent serves as the administrative center of Derbentsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the City of Derbent—an administrative unit with the status equal to that of the districts.
 As a municipal division, the City of Derbent is incorporated as Derbent Urban Okrug.

+Education

+The city has the following educational institutions: the "Yuzhdag Institute", three vocational schools, three colleges, one branch campus of a college, 26 schools, and 28 kindergartens.